Ali Sethi: Revitalizing the ghazal

-Sethi is particularly known for experimenting with and modernizing the ancient ghazal format of singing.
+Sethi is particularly known for experimenting with and modernizing the ancient ghazal format of singing, and he describes his artistic style as being "rooted in tradition but looking towards the future."
 He has received acclaim for "performing iconic ghazals and putting his spin on them" and has mentioned in various interviews that the ghazal is one of his favorite genres of music.
 He has also stated that he is drawn to "obscure and outdated forms of poetry and music" and that he is "interested in reviving lost techniques and lost cultures" in a way that redefines the traditional as experimental.
 Sethi acknowledges that the popularity of ghazals has declined in recent decades, but contends that "ghazals are actually a young person's genre," claiming that "it just has an image problem."
-He has mentioned that one of his objectives is to revitalize and reposition the ghazal through contemporary arrangements while doing justice to the spirit of the original work, asserting: "If you just filter western pop music into our music without much thought, the result is very dissatisfying.
+He has mentioned that one of his objectives is to revitalize and reposition classic Urdu ghazals through contemporary arrangements while doing justice to the spirit of the original work, asserting: "If you just filter western pop music into our music without much thought, the result is very dissatisfying.
 I earlier rendered Farida Khanum's classic "Mohabbat Karne Walay" and added the sarangi and electric guitar to the music.
 I'm all for innovating, but while remaining connected to the source."
-In his live musical performances, Sethi frequently offers critical discourse about the ghazal as an art form, its evolution as a genre, and adds commentary and anecdotes on the origins of various classical ragas as well as Urdu words.
+In his live musical performances, Sethi frequently offers critical discourse about the ghazal as an art form, its evolution as a genre, and adds commentary on the origins of various classical ragas and philological roots of Urdu words.

 Sethi has discussed his opposition to the traditional binaries of tradition and modernity, contending in an interview: "What I found through traditional music, through my immersion in and engagement with South Asian forms of folk and classical music, is this wonderful paradox: you find through these 'traditional' things genuinely radical, freeing, subversive, cosmopolitan, experimental worldviews."
 He has also stated that one of his goals is to raise greater awareness and enthusiasm for classical music and the great South Asian poets through his music.